sfxcode/sapphire-core/src/main/paradox/development.md

-# Development Setup
+# Hot Reloading

-Some tips and tricks.
+Some tips and tricks to speed your development.

 ## DCEVM and HotSwapAgent